· · · · · · ·

 Toddlers are mesmerized by fish tanks, and here they can both look and touch!
 Pack their swimsuits, because they’ll want to jump into the The Splashpad, an interactive fountain playground with special space just for little ones.

-Columbia Restaurant, dubbed Florida’s Oldest Restaurant, opened in 1905 in Ybor City.
-It offers Cuban coffee, the best Cuban sandwich I’ve ever had, and the original “1905” salad.
+Columbia Restaurant, dubbed Florida’s Oldest Restaurant, opened its first location in 1905 in historic Ybor City.
+The restaurant offers Cuban coffee, the best Cuban sandwich I’ve ever had, and the original “1905” salad.
 The Café menu is a pared down version of the full restaurant menu.
+They have a great kids menu, too!

 Photo Credit: Keir Magoulas | Visit Tampa Bay

-• Glazer Children’s Museumat 110 W. Gasparilla Plaza, Tampa, inspires kids up to age 8 and toddlers to explore the world through creative play.
+• Glazer Children’s Museumat 110 W. Gasparilla Plaza, Tampa, inspires kids and toddlers to explore the world through creative play.
 Closed Mondays and most holidays.
-Allow three hours.
+Allow two hours.
+Tickets to Glazer Children’s Museum are included with the Tampa Bay CityPASS — great savings for families!

 • Ben T. Davis Beach, located along the Courtney Campbell Causeway between Tampa and Clearwater, this public beach is nicely landscaped, with lifeguard stations and lots of soft, white sand.